 |Year||University Policies||University Practices||Student Union Policies||Student Union Practices|

-GRADE EXPLANATION: The university earns an A for its policies.
-There is a clearly stated commitment to free speech.
+GRADE EXPLANATION: The university earns an C for its policies.
+There is no clearly stated commitment to free speech.
 The university has an anti-disruption policy which prohibits students (and other people) from blocking, obstructing, disrupting or interrupting speech (e.g. events, displays) on campus.
 The university does not have any speech code.
-The university does not provide funding and other resources to groups, departments, committees, commissions or other bodies that engage in ideological advocacy.
+The university provides funding and other resources to groups, departments, committees, commissions or other bodies that engage in ideological advocacy.
 The University earns an F for its practices.
 The university charged one of its student groups $17,500 in security fees to proceed with their display, and failed to prevent or prosecute protesters who disrupted and vandalized the student group's educational materials.

 The University of Alberta’s (U of A) Code of Student Behaviour states in its Introduction (section 30.1):

 The University is defined by tradition as a community of people dedicated to the pursuit of truth and advancement of knowledge, and as a place where there is freedom to teach, freedom to engage in research, freedom to create, freedom to learn, freedom to study, freedom to speak, freedom to associate, freedom to write and to publish.
 There is a concomitant obligation upon all members of the University community to respect these freedoms when they are exercised by others.
 For these freedoms to exist, it is essential to maintain an atmosphere in which the safety, the security, and the inherent dignity of each member of the community are recognized.

 The Introduction also states that “[n]othing in this Code shall be construed to prohibit peaceful assemblies and demonstrations, or lawful picketing, or to inhibit free speech.”

 The Code of Student Behaviour also includes a section dealing with the registration of student groups.
 Section 30.8.2 reads: